thisisarchimedes/Groot/TestList.md

 ## Health Monitor
 [X] Send heart beat to external watchdog service
-[] When a nodes fails, can spin new nodes and use them [] Can handle all nodes failing, and report error and spin new nodes
+[] Check node health and spin new container if needed [] Can handle all nodes failing, and report error and spin new nodes

 ## Tx Broadcaster (Seperate process)